Lake Como villa weddings • Villa Erba, Balbianello, boats and private villas

 Villa Erba wedding venue in Cernobbio on Lake Como with gardens and mountains

-Erba shines for scale and design.
+Villa Erba shines for scale and design.
 It suits a modern editorial story.
-The wow is in wide frames and strong geometry.
-Golden hour here is real, but you need to know where it lands and when.
+The strength is in wide frames, clean geometry and showing the architecture, the lake and the wedding atmosphere together.

 Best results come from